vishal-carma/flutter_rtmp_broadcaster/example/README.md

-# rtmppublisher_example
+# rtmp_publisher_example

-Demonstrates how to use the rtmppublisher plugin.
+Demonstrates how to use the rtmp_publisher plugin.

 ## Getting Started